mthirani/Yap/README.md

 The web-server has been started now and you can get the web-page by typing the url: http://<your_machine_node>:<server_port>/yap.
 For example: http://localhost:10000/yap

 Sample look of the Yap web-page has been provided in the web-output folder

+NOTE: Make sure you change the MySQL Connection parameter accordingly to get the DB connection.